hkroger/temperaturinator/README.md

 ## About

 This is a Ruby on Rails application with Cassandra back-end to store and show temperature measurements.
+You can use latest Cassandra with this.

-It has an API for storing the measurements.
+The application has an API for storing the measurements.

 ## Installation

-Currently you need to install the database schema manually.
+Currently you need to install the Cassandra database schema manually.

 It is in the file **db/schema.cql**.